 Leading French competition publication Concurrences selected three Latham articles from among more than 1,200 academic, business, and soft law pieces submitted globally.

-Katherine Rocco is a partner in the Litigation & Trial Department and a member of the Global Antitrust & Competition Practice.
+Katherine Rocco is Co-Chair of Latham’s New York Litigation & Trial Department and is a partner in the firm’s Global Antitrust & Competition Practice.

 Ms. Rocco regularly leads clients through their most complex antitrust matters, including by securing clearances from the Department of Justice (DOJ) and the Federal Trade Commission (FTC) for high-stakes mergers, and defending companies in a wide range of antitrust litigations, investigations, and cartel matters.
 Over the last thirteen years, Ms. Rocco has advised private and public companies on more than 200 individual antitrust matters.
 She has litigated multiple matters through trial and appeal, and appeared before numerous agencies including the European Commission.
 Ms. Rocco’s broad industry experience spans semiconductors, consumer products, life sciences, entertainment, social media, healthcare, financial services, agriculture, and technology.